-Ainsworth State Park is the perfect place to camp along the Historic Columbia River Highway with 45 full hookup campsites and great access to numerous hiking trails as well as waterfalls.
+Ainsworth State Park is the perfect place to camp along the Historic Columbia River Highway, with 45 full-hookup campsites and great access to numerous hiking trails as well as waterfalls.
 Located 22 miles east of Troutdale, Oregon, Ainsworth State Park is situated within the larger Columbia River National Scenic Area and is open from the first week of March to the last week of October.
-The state park is along the Historic Columbia River Highway just minutes from a number of stellar waterfalls including Multnomah Falls.
+The state park is along the Historic Columbia River Highway just minutes from a number of stellar waterfalls, including Multnomah Falls.

 Ainsworth State Park is the ideal camping spot for RVers that are traveling along the Columbia River or through the Columbia River Gorge and want to view hundreds of waterfalls within an easy drive or hike.
-The park itself does not offer direct access to the Columbia River because of an active Union Pacific Railway which is nestled between the Historic Columbia River Highway and the Columbia River.
+The park itself does not offer direct access to the Columbia River because of an active Union Pacific Railway, which is nestled between the Historic Columbia River Highway and the Columbia River.

-The state park boasts plenty of activities including trail heads that lead to Saint Peter’s Dome and Rock of Ages where you will have splendid vantage points of the numerous waterfalls along the Columbia River Gorge.
+The state park boasts plenty of activities, including trailheads that lead to Saint Peter’s Dome and Rock of Ages, where you will have splendid vantage points of the numerous waterfalls along the Columbia River Gorge.
 Other activities include biking within the campground or along the historic highway.
 You'll also love the ranger-led interpretive programs during the season that are interesting and packed with facts about the local and natural history of the area.

 Both I-84 and Columbia River Highway follow the river.
 You will find slower traffic on the Columbia River Highway with sightseeing drivers and bicyclists using the road.
-There is faster flowing traffic on I-84 and the shoulder of the road is better for turning out when you need to let traffic pass.
+There is faster flowing traffic on I-84, and the shoulder of the road is better for turning out when you need to let traffic pass.
 Drivers should be aware of traffic build-ups as there are state fines and fees for not allowing traffic to flow freely.

 If you are a waterfall enthusiast, you will be thoroughly pleased with an RV road trip to Ainsworth State Park.
 Although there are no waterfalls directly in the park, the good news is that you have access by foot and car to one of the largest concentration of waterfalls in the world.
 You can take a strenuous hike to Oneonta Falls where you can continue on the same trail to Triple Falls.
 If you are searching for a grand view of the tumbling waters of the 620-foot Multnomah Falls, then take the four-mile drive on the historic Columbia River Highway.